and-rewsmith/and-rewsmith.github.io/_posts/08-13-23-blogging.markdown

 I am having WAY more fun than I did in my past job.
 It seems nearly everything is better: people, work, creativity, self-management.

-It is hard to keep up with all the things I want to do, and I think if I had 10 Andrew's in my service I would still not accomplish everything.
+It is hard to keep up with all the things I want to do, and I think if I had 10 Andrews in my service I would still not accomplish everything.
 I'd like a way to mitigate this for myself though.
 The biggest draw on my time is reading research papers, which conflicts pretty heavily with my implementation heads-down time.
 I've been cutting it out more than I like, and I'd like to build a personal tool to make this part of my job better.
 I've been thinking of writing a pdf summarizer using gpt apis, but have been running into some challenges.

 ## What do I expect to use this blog for?